Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 For anyone with a sweet tooth, chocolate tasting is always a good idea.
 What better way to spend Valentine’s Day with the person you love than by indulging in some delicious confectionery?

-A chocolate tasting tour will give you the opportunity to learn about France’s chocolate making history and also sample some of the best cocoa treats you’ll find in the city.
+A chocolate and croissant tour will give you the opportunity to learn about France’s chocolate making history and also sample some of the best cocoa treats you’ll find in the city.

 ROMANTIC BOOKS TO READ ON VALENTINE'S DAY